rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Libres, libertad de cultos, libertad de palabra, libres de miseria, libres de temor</CITE>
 >(*Comment*: Commas added to represent breaks indicated by poster’s lettering style and word placement.)

 <a name="0.4.31.4">0.4.31.4</a> **Punctuation integral to words and compound words**.
 Generally transcribe integral punctuation as it appears on the source (e.g., printers’ or night-club).
 Do not add or omit punctuation integral to the spelling of words and compound words.
-Apply the following sub, as appropriate:
+Apply the following subinstructions, as appropriate:
 * [Apostrophes](/DCRMR/general-rules/Transcription/#0432-apostrophes) (see [0.4.32.1](/DCRMR/general-rules/Transcription/#0.4.32.1))
 * [Hyphens](/DCRMR/general-rules/Transcription/#0433-hyphens) (see [0.4.33.1](/DCRMR/general-rules/Transcription/#0.4.33.1))
 * [Punctuation within roman numerals](/DCRMR/general-rules/Transcription/#0434-punctuation-within-roman-numerals) (see [0.4.34.1](/DCRMR/general-rules/Transcription/#0.4.34.1))